DyerDev/dyerdev.github.io/index.md

 title: Home
 layout: home
 header:
-  title: Transform your online presence with beautiful, fast, and secure websites crafted by Zach Dyer Design
+  title: Transform your online presence with beautiful, fast, and secure websites crafted by DyerDev
   description: We specialize in building lightweight, secure websites that load quickly and perform exceptionally well in search engine rankings.
 We have a strong understanding of the latest technologies and trends in web development, and are dedicated to staying up-to-date on the latest best practices in order to deliver the best possible product for our clients.
   image:
-    filename: banner-zdd.jpg
+    filename: code.jpg
     description: Image of Javascript on a monitor
   primarybutton:
     title: Contact Us